josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🏛️_osa_misclassification_uk_israel_mous_survivor_records.md

 # 🏛️ OSA Misclassification, UK–Israel MoUs, and Survivor Records

-**First created:** 2025-09-06
+**First created:** 2025-09-06 | **Last updated:** 2025-09-13
-**Last updated:** 2025-09-06

-*Forensic map of how UK–Israel agreements interact with Official Secrets Act mis-tagging, and how survivor data can be wrongfully exposed under “security” pretexts.*
+*Forensic map of how UK–Israel agreements interact with Official Secrets Act mis-tagging, and how survivor data can be wrongfully exposed under “security” pretexts*

 ---